Rokucraft/RokuWiki/docs/roleplay/bending-mastery-system.md

 - Follow the lesson structure when teaching and determine if a character will need more or less training based on skill level and progress shown.
 The structure is flexible depending on teaching style and the student's interests.
 - Use the `#instructors` channel in the Roleplay Hub Discord to share training ideas and more detailed guides to specific lessons.
 Communicate students' progress in this channel.
-- When a student applies for mastery, reply to the application to confirm that they have completed the required lessons.
+- When a student applies for mastery, reply to the application to confirm which lessons you have taught them and if you think they are ready to be a master.

 ## Finding an Instructor